-A person whose KidsCare benefits were ended because premiums were not paid cannot qualify for KidsCare for two months or the premiums are paid in full, whichever comes first.
+When a customer's KidsCare benefits end because premiums were not paid, the customer cannot get KidsCare for two months or the premiums are paid in full, whichever comes first.

+Term Definition

-Term Definition Creditable Coverage Health insurance coverage as defined under the Health Insurance Portability and Accountability Act (HIPAA).
+Creditable Coverage Health insurance coverage as defined under the Health Insurance Portability and Accountability Act (HIPAA).

 NOTE Eligibility for services through Indian Health Service (IHS) or a tribal organization is not considered creditable coverage for KidsCare.

+Examples of creditable coverage include:

+Medicare;

-Examples of creditable coverage include: Medicare; Group health plans including Qualified Health Plans; Health insurance coverage through a hospital or medical service policy, certificate or plan contract; or Armed forces insurance (i.e., Tricare).
+Group health plans including Qualified Health Plans; Health insurance severage through a bespital or Health insurance coverage through a hospital or medical service policy, certificate or plan contract; or Armed forces insurance (i.e., Tricare).
 Non-Creditable Coverage The following types of policies are considered non-creditable coverage: Coverage only for accidents (including accidental death and dismemberment); Liability insurance, including general liability and automobile liability insurance; Free medical clinics at a work site; Benefits with limited scope such as dental benefits, vision benefits or long term care benefits; Coverage for a specific disease or illness (including cancer policies); Insurance that pays a set amount a day when the person is hospitalized or unable to work.